aTabaIMI/Plant-Scanner-THM-Marburg-MaizeLeaf/README.md

 When referencing any portion of this dataset in publications or research, please use the following minimal citation format:

  **MaizeLeaf Ustilago Maydis Dataset.
-Repository name: PlantScannrDataset, https://github.com/aTabaIMI/PlantScannerDataset/tree/main**
+Repository name: Plant-Scanner-THM-Marburg-MaizeLeaf, https://github.com/aTabaIMI/Plant-Scanner-THM-Marburg-MaizeLeaf**
 ### Research Team
 **Primary Investigators:**
 - Corresponding research group directed by Prof. Dr. Keywan Sohrabi, Faculty of Health Sciences, Technische Hochschule Mittelhessen